cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc_emu/api/profile_code.rst

 Profile Modules
 ===============

 The TRex EMUProfile includes a number of namespaces.
-Each namespace is identified by: port, vlan tci(up to 2) and tpids.
+Each namespace is identified by: port, vlan tci(up to 2) and tpids (would be extended in the future).
 Each namespace has a list of clients (empty on initialize).
-Each client is identified with a uniqe mac address in his own namespace.
+Each client is identified with a unique mac address (key) in his own namespace.
 Clients also may have: ipv4, ipv4 default gateway, ipv6 addresses and more.

 There are **Default Plugins** we can insert for every namespace / client.
 The default plugin of the profile will create each namespace with that plugin.
 Same for default namespace plugin, each client in the specific namespace will be created with the default plugin.